arianecrestani/Evaluate-a-News-Article-with-Natural-Language-Processing/README.md

 Building a better production config for Webpack
 Adding Service Workers to our app using Webpack
 Get Up and Running
-Fork this repo, then clone the branch of your choice from your forked repo down to your computer:

-git clone -- git@github.com:[your-user-name]/webpack-express.git --
-cd into your new folder and run:

 npm install
 npm run build-dev to start the webpack dev server